pirxus/waPlayer/README.md

 The player can currently correctly import mp3 files only, however, you can use it to play just about any standard music format.

-If you encounter any problems, just exit the player, open the db_files folder and delete the contents of playlists.json and database.json.
+If you encounter any problems, just exit the player and launch the dbPurge.sh script.
 After that, just try to import the library again.

 Happy listening!